-In spite of it all, though, Apollo could see that the opposites which he and his half-brother represented were ultimately both necessary in the lives of mortal men.
+Despite it all, Apollo at least could see that the opposites which he and his half-brother represented were ultimately both necessary in the lives of mortal men.
 While men needed to be able to take the long view of things — needed the sense of idealism and ambition which Apollo provided — they also needed to be able just to live at times in the moment — needed to make space for the spontaneity and instinctual pleasures of Dionysus.
 The truly wise mortal life balanced the Apollonian against the Dionysian.

 So, Apollo struck a bargain with his younger half-brother.
 The two gods and the things which each represented agreed to live together at Delphi in a symbiosis.
 For most of the year, the temple and the town continued to function in the old orderly harmony.
 But during the winter months of every year, Apollo’s oracle fell silent.
 Then the residents of the town — especially the women, whose duties, here as everywhere, tended to weigh more heavily upon them than those of the men — made their way up to the old Corycian Cave of Python, a natural home to wild things, and engaged in orgiastic reveries.
-And then, when spring came, they resumed their duties as Apollo’s faithful, sober-minded stewards of order.
-In this way did the people of Delphi maintain balance in all things — here at the center of the world, where balance mattered most.
+And then, when spring came again, they resumed their duties as Apollo’s faithful, sober-minded stewards of order.
+In this way did the people of Delphi maintain balance in all things.

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)